 The Neighborhood Complete Streets program is committed to creating a customized public engagement plan for each NCS project.
 This allows staff and the Neighborhood Complete Streets Commission to adjust the engagement to the nature, scope and scale of each project, as well as to consider the stakeholder communities involved.

 - Dec.
 10, 2019 - Project open house at Arlington Mill Community Center

 - Nov.
 19, 2019 - Neighborhood Block Meeting at the corner of 6th Street South and South Irving Street

 - Nov.
 11, 2019 - Presentation to Arlington Heights Civic Association

 - September 2019 - Neighborhood Complete Streets Commission moves for staff to begin public engagement

 - June 2019 - Scored and ranked potential project location list finalized

 - Spring 2017 - Public nomination

-Preliminary project work estimates this project will cost approximately $572,000 to implement.
-The NCS program is funded through the County’s Capital Improvement Plan and received funds in 2017 and 2019, which will be used to fund this project.
+Preliminary estimates show the project will cost approximately $572,000 to implement.
+The NCS program is funded through the County’s Capital Improvement Plan.